mikeroyal/AirSim-snap/README.md

   AirSim
 </h1>

-<p align="center"><b>This is the snap for AirSim, An Open source simulator for autonomous vehicles built on Unreal Engine/Unity, from Microsoft AI & Research.
-It works on Ubuntu, Fedora, Debian, and other major Linux distributions.</p>
+This is the snap for [AirSim](https://microsoft.github.io/AirSim/), An Open source simulator for autonomous vehicles built on Unreal Engine/Unity, from Microsoft AI & Research.
+It works on Ubuntu, Fedora, Debian, and other major Linux distributions.

 <!-- Uncomment and modify this when you are provided a build status badge
 <p align="center">